 - Per-prescription maximum.
-The amount you pay for brand-name drugs each time you fill a prescription is capped by a per-prescription maximum, a safety net that protects against the cost of very expensive drugs.
-If the coinsurance amount is greater than the per-prescription maximum, you will pay only the amount of the maximum. - Cost savings for long-term maintenance medications.
-Maintenance Choice® offers advantageous pricing when you receive 90-day supplies of maintenance medication by mail or pick up your prescription at CVS Caremark pharmacies, where the same discounts are available.
+The amount you pay for brand-name and specialty generic drugs each time you fill a prescription is capped by a perprescription maximum, a safety net that protects against the cost of very expensive drugs.
+If the coinsurance amount is greater than the perprescription maximum, you will pay only the amount of the maximum. - Cost savings for long-term maintenance medications.
+Maintenance Choice® offers advantageous pricing when you receive 90-day supplies of maintenance medication by mail or pick up your prescription at CVS retail pharmacies, where the same discounts are available.
 There is no deductible for maintenance medications received through Maintenance Choice®. - Annual out-of-pocket maximum.
 The annual out-of-pocket maximum is the overall "safety net" of your prescription drug coverage.
 The maximum caps your annual cost for covered prescriptions at \$1,150 per individual (with a maximum of \$2,300 per family), not including the deductible.
 Once an individual reaches this limit (or once the family meets the family limit), that individual (or family) does not have to pay anything further for covered drugs for the calendar year, regardless of coverage level. - The out-of-pocket maximum covers all copayments and coinsurance for covered drugs.
 It does not include the annual deductible for retail prescriptions or costs for non-covered drugs.
-Please Note: The prescription drug out-of-pocket maximum is separate from the Medical Plan's out-ofpocket maximum. - If you have money in your Medical Reimbursement Account (MRA), those funds are available to offset your share of the cost of your eligible covered medication.
+Please Note: The prescription drug out-of-pocket maximum is separate from the Medical Plan's out-ofpocket maximum. - If you have money in your Medical Reimbursement Account (MRA), those funds are available to offset your share of the cost of your eligible covered medication. - If you have elected or were assigned automatic claim payment, at the time of purchase, your MRA funds will automatically be used to offset your out-of-pocket cost after the Plan pays its share of the cost of your medication.
+If you elected the debit card, you may pay your out-ofpocket costs by using the card or your own funds.
+If you pay out-of-pocket, you can submit a claim form for reimbursement from the MRA. - If you elected autopay during enrollment and subsequently receive a prescription drug coupon or prescription drug copay assistance card, you have the option to switch to debit card mid-year. - Once your MRA funds are depleted, you can use your HCSA for eligible prescription drug expenses if you elected to participate in the HCSA and have available funds.